Glory! Glory!: Plot

-Because of the show's popularity a investigative news show decides to profile them.
+Because of the show's popularity an investigative news show decides to profile them.
 They discover the alleged healed people were either fabricating their story or were temporarily healed.
 Sister Ruth feeling bad about not healing anyone ends up having an affair with the newsreporter.
 A church leader worried what Sister Ruth would tell the reporter.
 He decided that he would have her room bugged and caught the sexual encounter on tape.
 We soon discover that the news shows producers discover that a church leader stole 2 million dollars and hid it in Switzerland.
 Forcing his hand and getting the heat off of him.
 He decides to tell them that Sister Ruth had an abortion.
 They decide that they will ask her about it on the show.
 The news reporter decides to give Ruth a heads up.
 She tells the church leader and Bobby Joe.
 So the church leader pulls out the audio tapes of the affair and decides to blackmail him.
 He gives in and decides not to mention the abortion.

 So the first national episode airs and Sister Ruth sings.
 She stops singing and tells the audience that at first she took the job because of the money and exposure and then tells them she had an abortion and that she quits.
 Rev. Bobby Joe comes out and tells the audience that he is a sinner and had a sexual relationship without being married.
 He admits to blackmail and other sinful things.
 And finally the church leader comes out and tells everybody that he is the guilty one and that Ruth and Bobby Joe should stay and gets the audience to cheer for them to stay.
 At the end everybody comes out and hold hands with the main stars, even Jesus Christ and Bobby Joe's dead father.